sebastid/GetAndCleanDataCourse/CodeBook.md

 - Dimensions of the dataset:
   180 rows by 68 columns
 - Summary of the data:
-  The data was summarised using the average of 66 feature variables grouped by Subject IDs and Activity Names.
+  The data is summarised using the average of 66 feature variables grouped by Subject IDs and Activity Names.
-  The dplyr::group_by and dplyr::summarise_each functions from the dplyr were used to perform the summarization.
+  The dplyr::group_by and dplyr::summarise_each functions from the dplyr package were used to perform the summarization.
 - Variables present in the dataset:
-  68 variables are present in the dataset comprising of 66 mean-summarised feature variables and two index variables being SubjectID and ActivityName
+  68 variables are present in the dataset comprising of 66 mean-summarised feature variables and two index variables being SubjectID and ActivityName.
 - Variable Name Formating:
-  The 66 summarized feature variable names are written according to the following format:
+  The 66 summarized feature variable names were written according to the following format:
     `Feature Name`.`domain type`.`statistical metric`_`summarization method`
      - `Feature Name` can be like 'BodyAccX', 'BodyAccMag', ...
      - `domain type` can be either 'time' to denote the time domain, or 'freq' to denote the frequency domain in which the original measurement was made.